MattyOBar/CurrencyPal/resources/design-document.md

 ### 4.1.
 In Scope

 * Getting the most current currency exchange rates
-* View the history of a currency's exchange rate
 * Be able to exchange currency and update personal balance
+* View transaction history by customerId
 * View transaction history by currency
-* View transaction history by user
-* View all transaction history
+* View the history of a currency's exchange rate

 ### 4.2.
 Out of Scope

-* The ability to send and request money
-* The ability to let users create individual accounts
-* The ability to send alerts to users
 * Using a scheduler to update the exchange rate cache
+* Using a scheduler to do automatic conversions based on exchange rate
+* The ability to send and request money from customer to customer
+* The ability to send alerts to customers based on the current exchange rate

 # 5. Proposed Architecture Overview
 This initial iteration will provide the minimum lovable product (MLP) including the ability to view currency exchange rates, execute exchanges, and viewing transaction history through various filters.